On this complete guide, discover relevant information to move and live in Portugal. Taxes, best cities, politics, and day-to-day tips.

 In this sense, depending on the country of origin and of the residence, different procedures and obligations may apply, especially due to agreements signed between countries.

-It is important to highlight that there are currently many international agreements to avoid double taxation by the taxpayer.
+It is important to note that numerous international agreements currently exist to prevent double taxation.

 The most common income in this regard is as follows: